How to get rid of rats and rodents in your home

 Table of contents

-3. How to get rid of/deter mice and rats
+3. How to get rid of rats and mice: DIY methods

-• Cover any holes or gaps in walls and around pipes
+• Repair any holes or gaps in walls and around pipes with cement

 • Fix a bristle strip to the bottom of doors.
 You can buy these at your local DIY store